 Code of Conduct:

-The National Party of Australia – NSW is defined by its Members and their shared values which are set out above.
+The National Party of Australia – NSW is dedicated to serving its members and the shared values set out above.

-The National Party (previously named the Country Party) is a respected institution in Australia and New South Wales.
-It is dedicated, in particular, to protecting and advancing the interests of the people who live and work in regional and rural Australia and New South Wales.
-Our Members have an obligation to protect the values and ideals of our Party and to carry on its legacy in a manner in keeping with our proud history.
-This is essential to the maintenance of both our Party’s standing in the community and respect for our nation’s democracy.
+For 100 years the NSW Nationals (previously named the Country Party) has been a respected institution dedicated, in particular, to protecting and advancing the interests of the people who live and work in regional and rural communities.
+Our members have an obligation to protect the values and ideals of our organisation and to carry on its legacy in a manner in keeping with our proud history.
+This is essential to the maintenance of both our standing in the community and respect for our nation’s democracy.

-This code sets out the principles by which Party Members are required to carry out their political activity and the auspices under which these principles are to be upheld.
+This code sets out the principles by which members are required to carry out their political activity and the auspices under which these principles are to be upheld.

 This Code recognises the competitive and adversarial nature of Australia’s political system, which fosters vigorous public debate and, in so doing, serves the public interest.

-You can read the full Code of Conduct as adopted by the Party’s Central Council in December 2017, and updated by Central Council in December 2018 here.
+You can read the full Code of Conduct here.

-Harassment makes another person uncomfortable and is unpleasant.
-Every person has the right to engage in political activities and to actively contribute to the National Party of Australia – NSW freely without having to deal with harassment issues.
+Every person has the right to engage in political activities and to actively contribute to the National Party of Australia – NSW freely without having to deal with any form of harassment.